AIPM

 Can I publish a public skill?

 Yes.
 Sign in with GitHub, create an org, reserve a package name, generate a 5-minute token, then publish from the CLI.
+See the publishing guide for the full flow.

 Can I publish private skills?